- Alabama utilities are some of the lowest priced in the nation.

 - Specification Rubber, 117 employees

-The city has grown more than 63% in the last 10 years.
-The median age of an Alabaster resident is 33 years old, and the median family income is estimated at $68,000, which translates to young professionals with disposable income.
+The city has grown tremendously over the past few decades.
+The median age of an Alabaster resident is 33 years old, and the median family income is estimated at $80,871, which translates to young professionals with disposable income.

 In surveys, residents site retail and restaurants as the areas they would like to see developed in the city.
 The Alabaster community is very stable with an estimated 71% of households being occupied by married couples.
 Population density figures have one resident per acre in Alabaster leaving lots of room to grow.